1. What is the PIVOT operator in Oracle?

 will show as NULL

 in the resulting table.
-If you want to avoid NULL
+If you want to avoid NULL, you can use NVL or COALESCE

 to replace those values.